Frostbite22/TuniSci/README.md

 # 🎓 TuniSci: Tunisian Scholars Research Impact Analysis

-This project analyzes the research impact of Tunisian scholars by scraping data from Google Scholar.
-It includes **2130 scholars** from various universities, research fields, and interests.
+This project analyzes the research impact of Tunisian scholars ### Option 3: Quick Setup with uv Only 🚀y scraping data from Google Scholar.
+It includes **5945 scholars** from various universities, research fields, and interests.
 The goal is to reflect the real impact and contribution of Tunisian universities to global research and higher education quality.

 ---